substrate-system/request/README.md

 You can pass in either an integer or a localStorage instance.
 If you pass a localStorage instance, it will read the index `'__seq'`, which should be a number.
 If there is not a number stored there, we will start at `0`.

-This library will increment the sequence number for each request.
-If a Storage instance was passed in, it will re-save the sequence number on every request.

 ## install
 ```
 npm i -S @ssc-hermes/request